What is your most memorable wedding?

 What is your favourite personal touch you have seen at a wedding?

-During the speeches, the Father of the Bride gave her a gift.
+During the speeches, the Daniella's Dad gave her a gift.
 He had managed to restore an old photo of them both from when she was younger.
 The photo had been beautifully framed and he presented it to her during his speech.
 I'm not ashamed to say it, but I was in tears to when that happened.
 There wasn't a dry eye in the house and it was just the most amazing moment I've seen between the Bride and her Dad.

 Describe your typical process with a couple.